Dear Parents Giving Birth During COVID,

 Birth is a lot like this.
 It rarely goes exactly as we plan.

 As your doula, my job is to tell you what I know, the facts, the evidence, so that you can make informed choices during your transition to parenthood.
 It is also to share my experience in hopes that it will uplift and empower you.
+What I want most is t assure you that you can give birth during COVID-19, if not exactly as you planned, not far from it.

 So, here, not quite at the midpoint of the COVID-19 transmission arc in our region, is what I know.
 Far more importantly, here is what I know about you as a mother and a father.